 Creative Arts graduates are more likely to be self-employed or work freelance.
 A relevant degree can increase your chances of success.
 However, talent, enthusiasm, determination and experience can be just as important.

 Industry-specific courses may boost your chances of finding a job, by giving you practical and technical skills in areas that are in demand such as digital media and film & music technologies.

-For journalism you will need qualifications from the National Council for the Training of Journalists (NCTJ,) either as part of a first degree, a Masters or as a stand-alone professional qualification.
+For journalism you will need qualifications from the National Council for the Training of Journalists (NCTJ), either as part of a first degree, a Master’s or as a stand-alone professional qualification.
 For management and administration roles a business degree can be useful.

 Build up a portfolio of work experience - and get yourself known.